craffael/lehrfempp/doc/doxygen/pages/quick_reference_dofh.md

                                         {lf::base::RefEl::kTria(), 0},
                                         {lf::base::RefEl::kQuad(), 1}});
 ```

-For this example (2nd order Lagrange FE space):
+For example, in a second-order Lagrange FE space (as shown in the code above):

 - Each point carries 1 DOF.
-- Each edge carries 1 DOFs.
+- Each edge carries 1 DOF.
-- Each triangle has 0 DOF.
+- Each triangle has 0 DOFs.
-- Each quadrilateral has 1 DOFs.
+- Each quadrilateral has 1 DOF.

 ## Global Indexing convention

 LehrFEM++ follows the convention of numbering **global** DOFs according to the following rule:

-1. D.o.f. associated with lower-dimensional entities are numbered first:
+1. DOFs associated with lower-dimensional entities are numbered first:
    \f[
     \text{POINT} \rightarrow \text{SEGMENT} \rightarrow \text{TRIA/QUAD}
    \f]

-1. The indices of d.o.f. belonging to entities of the same co-dimension increase with increasing entity
-indices as returned by the `Index()` function.
+2. The indices of DOFs belonging to entities of the same co-dimension increase with increasing entity indices as returned by the `Index()` function.

 ## Key Methods
 The key methods provided by the `DofHandler` interface are: